 The OFR/GPO partnership is committed to presenting accurate and reliable regulatory information on FederalRegister.gov with the objective of establishing the XML-based Federal Register as an ACFR-sanctioned publication in the future.
 While every effort has been made to ensure that the material on FederalRegister.gov is accurately displayed, consistent with the official SGML-based PDF version on govinfo.gov, those relying on it for legal research should verify their results against an official edition of the Federal Register.
 Until the ACFR grants it official status, the XML rendition of the daily Federal Register on FederalRegister.gov does not provide legal notice to the public or judicial notice to the courts.

 The fee to cover the average cost of incarceration for Federal inmates in Fiscal Year 2006 was $24,440.

 Office of General Counsel, Federal Bureau of Prisons, 320 First St., NW., Washington, DC 20534.Start Further Info

 Sarah Qureshi, (202) 307-2105.End Further Info End Preamble Start Supplemental Information

-Under § 505.2, the Director of the Bureau of Prisons determined that, based upon fiscal year 2004 data, the fee to cover the average cost of incarceration for Federal inmates in 2004 was $23,267.Start Signature
+Under § 505.2, the Director of the Bureau of Prisons determined that, based upon fiscal year 2006 data, the fee to cover the average cost of incarcerating a single inmate for one year during 2006 was $24,440.Start Signature

 Harley G. Lappin,